 Currently, I hold an assistant-professor position at the Insitute for Theoretical Physics of Utrecht University.
-Here, I lead a small group that investigates the influence of (non-Newtonian) hydrodynamics on the behavior of colloidal particles and biophysical systems using analytic theory and numerical methods.
+Here, I lead a small group that considers complex fluids and the effect of such heterogeneous environments on the behavior of colloidal active matter.
+We also consider various biophysical systems, including tissues and bacterial biofilms/colonies, using analytic theory and numerical methods.

-I was previously employed as a Marie Skłodowska-Curie fellow in the group of Prof. Dr. D. Marenduzzo at the University of Edinburgh.
-There, I worked on understanding the mechanism of self-propulsion of chemically propelled swimmers, as well as the behavior of colloidal gels when incorporating hydrodynamic interactions.
+I was previously employed as a Marie Skłodowska-Curie fellow in the group of Prof. Dr. Davide Marenduzzo at the University of Edinburgh.
+There, I worked on understanding the mechanism of self-propulsion of chemically propelled swimmers.
+At that time, I also worked with Prof. Dr. Wilson Poon on the behavior of colloidal gels when incorporating hydrodynamic interactions.
+I have fond memories of the Edinburgh environment, which is scientifically exceptional.

 I started my research career at Utrecht University, where I obtained my PhD in the group of Prof. Dr. M. Dijkstra.
 My PhD Thesis touched upon predicting crystal structures for faceted and shape-anisotropic particles, the adsorption of such particles to liquid-liquid interfaces, electrostatic screening of Janus particles, and the self-assembly of octapod-shaped nanocrystals.
 My earliest research was performed under the supervision of Prof. Dr. R. van Roij, with whom I investigated the charging of oil-in-water droplets and the isotropic-nematic phase transition of liquid crystals in an external dipolar field.